 In total, there were 8 violent crimes and 335 property crimes in Essex; that's really good for a place of 21,217 people and definitely something to be happy about looking forward into 2018.

 There You Have It - The Safest In Vermont

-But as most Vermont residents would agree, almost every place here is awesome.Most dangerous cities in Vermont:3rd Most Dangerous: Brattleboro 2nd Most Dangerous: Bennington Most Dangerous: St. Albans
+But as most Vermont residents would agree, almost every place here has its safe and not safe parts.
+So just make sure you're informed ahead of time.Most dangerous cities in Vermont:3rd Most Dangerous: Berlin 2nd Most Dangerous: Brattleboro Most Dangerous: St. Albans